 Immediate (ED/ICU/CCU)

 Improve haemodynamics and organ perfusion.

 Restore oxygenation.

 Alleviate symptoms.

 Limit cardiac and renal damage.

 Prevent thrombo-embolism.

 Minimize ICU length of stay.

 Intermediate (in hospital)

 Identify aetiology and relevant co-morbidities.

-Titrate therapy to control symptoms and congestion and optimiz pressure. ze blood
+Titrate therapy to control symptoms and congestion and op pressure. otimize blood

-Initiate and up-titrate disease-modifying pharmacological therapy y .
+Initiate and up-titrate disease-modifying pharmacological the erapy.

 Consider device therapy in appropriate patients.

 Pre-discharge and long-term management

-Develop a careplan that provides: o A schedule for up-titration and monitoring of pharmacological o Need and timing for review for device therapy. o Who will see the patient for follow-up and when. therapy.
+Develop a careplan that provides: o A schedule for up-titration and monitoring of pharmacolo o Need and timing for review for device therapy. o Who will see the patient for follow-up and when. ogical therapy.

-Enrol in disease management programme, educate, and appropriate lifestyle adjustments. initiate
+Enrol in disease management programme, educate, appropriate lifestyle adjustments. and initiate

 Prevent early readmission.

 Improve symptoms, quality of life, and survival.